-Unfortunately, Graduate House is unable to refund any extra money left on your laundry card so try to use up your balance.
+Unfortunately, Graduate House is unable to refund any extra money left on your laundry card so we encourage you to try to use up your balance.

-If you are leaving outside of office hours, including over the weekend, please put your keys/cards in an envelope with your full name and your room number written on it and drop them in the Drop Box in the Graduate House lobby.
+If you are leaving outside of office hours, including over the weekend, please put your keys/cards in an envelope with your full name and your room number written on it and drop them in the drop box in the Graduate House lobby.
 Please make sure that you close your bedroom door behind you when you leave.